jkminder/dlab-runai-images/README.md

 ```
 kubectl port-forward %name%-0-0 2222:22
 ```
 where name is your runai job name.
+Should you have the [RUNAI ALIASES](#runai-aliases) installed, this is shortened to `rpf %name%`.

 Then you can launch VScode and connect to your `runai` ssh host or run:
 ```